-Under date of February 28, 2012, we reported on the consolidated balance sheets of Seaboard Corporation and subsidiaries (the Company) as of December 31, 2011 and 2010, and the related consolidated statements of earnings, changes in equity, and cash flows for each of the years in the three-year period ended December 31, 2011, as contained in the annual report on Form 10-K for the year 2011.
+Under date of February 27, 2013, we reported on the consolidated balance sheets of Seaboard Corporation and subsidiaries (the Company) as of December 31, 2012 and 2011, and the related consolidated statements of comprehensive income, changes in equity, and cash flows for each of the years in the three-year period ended December 31, 2012, as contained in the annual report on Form 10-K for the year 2012.
 In connection with our audits of the aforementioned consolidated financial statements, we also audited the related consolidated financial statement schedule as listed in the accompanying index.
 This financial statement schedule is the responsibility of the Company's management.
 Our responsibility is to express an opinion on this financial statement schedule based on our audits.